 The minimum lot area (in square feet) per dwelling unit within a cluster subdivision shall be 5,000 square feet.
-This shall be the minimum lot area allowed for any lot with the minimum lot width of 50 feet, as defined in Section C below.
+This shall be the minimum lot area allowed for any lot with the minimum lot width of fifty feet (50'), as defined in item (c).
 The minimum lot area per dwelling unit shall increase proportionately with an increase in lot width.